-The purpose of this methodology statement is to assist the reader of the APR, in particular on how the company has met the requirement of the Regulated Accounting Guidelines (RAGs).
-This covers the attribution of costs between price control units and further subdivisions of costs by activities as required by Ofwat.
+The purpose of this methodology statement is to assist the reader of the APR, in particular on how the company has met the requirement of the Regulated Accounting Guidelines (RAGs) regarding financial costs in sections 2 and 4.
+This covers the attribution of costs between price control units and further subdivisions of costs by activities as required by Ofwat, and the systems and processes used to achieve this outcome.